 For this reason, the preschool interview is similar to other high-stakes interviews.
 You need to ace it to get a spot.

 So how does a 15-month-old ace an interview?
 Some preschool directors offered several do's and don'ts.

-"A child was at the water table and she was busy suddsing up some soap and stirring with her spoon and there was a child next to her.
-I think he wanted to get her attention, and he decided to start hitting her on the head with a spoon," says Elise Clark, the director of Admissions at City and Country School.
+"A child was at the water table and she was busy sudsing up some soap and stirring with her spoon, and there was a child next to her.
+I think he wanted to get her attention, and he decided to start hitting her on the head with a spoon," says Elise Clark, the director of admissions at City and Country School.